Network 3000 Publishing

 Habituation is an obvious necessity for EVERY person that has

-failed because they not surprisingly didn't want yet another sound of tinnitus in their ears/head.
+failed to improve because they not surprisingly didn't want yet another sound of tinnitus in their ears/head.
 There are a lot more ways to habituate tinnitus than with a pair of Starkeys.

-Pleasant classical music, environmental sounds and babbling brooks pumped
+Pleasant classical music, environmental sounds, spoken word audio and babbling brooks pumped

-into my head 24 hours a day for two years did me a world of good.
+into my head 24 hours a day for two years changed my life.
 That's where I

 suggest most people start.
 And please don't think other kinds of auditory stimulus won't help, they will.
 My experience simply has been best with what I've noted above.
 There's no reason your favorite music at a sensible volume level wouldn't be helpful.
 The exception here would be music that favors bass.
 The broadest spectrum of sound is always desirable.

 The vast majority of people won't need more than an iPhone and medication to simply habituate.